garrydzeng/cycle-page/README.md

 - replace : Updates the most recent entry on the history stack to newly `Location`.
 - forward : Goes to the next page in history stack.
 - back : Goes to the previous page.

-They are string:

-- push is "PUSH"
-- replace is "REPLACE"
-- forward is "FORWARD"
-- back is "BACK"

 ```ts
 enum Action {